 It is difficult, however, to give a direct answer to this question.
-But, looking at the quantitative growth of financial indicators from the viewpoint of financial system problems and monetary easing effects, the current monetary easing phase is different and unusual compared with past easing phases because while assets of the BOJ and monetary base (which are the liabilities of the BOJ) have been showing marked growth, money supply (M2+CDs) has been growing at a low rate and bank loans have been declining (Chart 15).
-On the fund allocation front, while loans to manufacturing industries, which are believed to carry relatively high profitability, had declined throughout the 1990s, loans to the real estate industry followed an increasing trend until 1998 (Chart 16).
+Nevertheless, looking at the quantitative growth of financial indicators from the viewpoint of financial system problems and monetary easing effects, the current monetary easing phase is different and unusual compared with past easing phases, because while assets of the BOJ and monetary base (which are the liabilities of the BOJ) have been showing marked growth, money supply (M2+CDs) has been growing at a low rate and bank loans have been declining (Figure 13).
+On the fund allocation front, while loans to manufacturing industries, which are believed to carry relatively high profitability, declined throughout the 1990s, loans to the real estate industry followed an increasing trend until 1998 (Figure 14).

-The high growth of monetary base and contrasting continuous decline in private lending and rigidity in lending to low profit industries strongly imply that problems which hamper the effectiveness of monetary policy lie rather in malfunctioning of the financial system stemming from balance sheet problems of firms and financial institutions.
-The evidence described above suggests the possibility of two mechanisms: (1) an increase in non-performing loans erodes the net capital of financial institutions, resulting in a decline in risk-taking ability (credit crunch), and (2) even though firms become unprofitable, financial institutions continue lending to them in order to prevent losses from materializing (forbearance lending).
+The high growth of the monetary base and the contrasting, continuous decline in private lending and rigidity in lending to low-profit industries strongly imply that problems which hamper the effectiveness of monetary policy lie in the malfunctioning of the financial system stemming from balance-sheet problems of firms and financial institutions.
+The evidence described above suggests the possibility of two mechanisms: (1) an increase in nonperforming loans erodes the net capital of financial institutions, resulting in a decline in risk-taking ability (a credit crunch); and (2) even though firms become unprofitable, financial institutions continue lending to them to prevent losses from materializing (forbearance lending).
 Under such circumstances, loans to unprofitable firms become fixed and funds are not channeled to growing firms, holding down economic activity.